Friday, March 16, 2012

 17.03.12.
 Steel mesh fence cordon.
 Stacked shipping containers, bracing a serial quake trashed facade, between Manchester St / Tuam St crossing & a new NZDF checkpoint, Manchester St / High St crossing

-New NZDF checkpoint, Manchester St / Tuam St / High St crossings, steel mesh fence cordon, threat signs:
+At a new NZDF-checkpoint, Manchester St / Tuam St / High St crossings, the steel-mesh-fence-cordon threat-signs:

 NO